-Application : Applied

-Explanation on : application of the practice The AC's Terms of Reference was updated in February 2018 to include the provision that the AC shall not elect any former key audit partner as a member unless he/she has observed a cooling-off period of at least two (2) years before being appointed as a member of the AC.
-A former key audit partner includes the engagement partner and any other audit partner on the engagement team who makes key decisions on significant matters with respect to the audit of the Company and Group's financial statements on which the auditor has an opinion.
+Application : Applied Explanation on : application of the practice The AC's Terms of Reference provides that the AC shall not elect any former key audit partner as a member unless he/she has observed a cooling-off period of at least two (2) years before being appointed as a member of the AC.
+A former key audit partner includes the engagement partner and any other audit partner on the engagement team who makes key decisions on significant matters with respect to the audit of the Company and Explanation for : departure Group's financial statements on which the auditor has an opinion.
+Not Applicable Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe :

-Evalenction for

-Explanation for : departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns be elow.

-Measure :

-Timeframe :